 Contextualized promotion (i.e. temperature-appropriate visuals) increases sales volume when sales are at their peak (the top of the curve is higher), but also reduces the threshold temperature, i.e. the temperature at which a certain sales volume is reached (shown in red on the graph).
 Here, for example, sales are high up to 20°C (previously 24°C).

 But because each individual has his or her own sensitivity, not everyone will be sensitive to the same temperature threshold, and the brand will probably never be able to identify a single value as the critical threshold (24°C above) between sales and non-sales (or high/low sales).
 Dynamic weather-reactive displays can modify the frequency of broadcasts according to different temperature ranges, and increase the granularity of possibilities.
 Brands are thus able to extend the target temperature ranges of their promotions, at lower frequencies.
-The temperature range offering the best economic performance is then extended.
+The temperature range offering a high performance economic return is thus extended.

 → Each season has its own specificities, find out how to use the dynamic weather display according to the seasons.